-As a CIO, CTO, or Director of IT, balancing your company's immediate needs with its long-term growth is paramount to success, but one of business's greatest challenges.
-Complicated questions arise, such as whether you should invest aggressively in long-term initiatives or take a less expensive and more conservative approaches.
+As a CIO, CTO, or an IT project manager, balancing your company's immediate needs with its long-term growth is paramount to success.
+But it is also one of the business's most significant challenges.

 When deciding whether to buy or build, you must consider three key points:

 - What is the scope of the problem you are addressing, and how complex does your solution need to be?

 - Do your organization currently have (or can you hire) experts capable of building, maintaining, and supporting the solution?
 Not only now, but also as you advance?

 - Is using the software critical to your business operations and mission?

 Our best assumption is that you end at this conclusion when answering these three questions: No, you shouldn't build your own solution.
 Instead, invest in a standardized SaaS solution to avoid struggling with finding the resources to develop your own in-house, disconnected, and disjointed solution.

 Five reasons why you should buy a SaaS meeting management solution for your Outlook and Microsoft 365 environment, not build one